holesail/holesail-server/README.md

 ## API Reference

-### `await server.serve(options, callback)`
+### `await server.start(options, callback)`

 Starts the server

 #### Parameters:

 - `options` (object):

     - `port` (number, required): The port to listen on.
     - `host` (string, required): The local address to bind to.
 Use `"0.0.0.0"` to listen on all interfaces.
     - `seed` (string, optional): A 64-character string used to generate a consistent connection key.
     - `secure` (boolean, optional, recommended): Prevents leaking access capability to HyperDHT by listening on a different seed than the one needed to connect.
     - `udp` (boolean, optional): Enables UDP instead of TCP connections.
+    - `route` (string, optional): Store a route in the DHT, can be retrieved client side
 - `callback` (function): A function that is called when the server successfully starts.

 ----------